ionic-team/ionic-starter-salesforce/README.md

 ## How to use this template

-To use this, you'll need to have [installed Ionic](http://ionicframework.com/getting-started) and Cordova:
+To use this starter pack, you'll need to have [installed Ionic](http://ionicframework.com/getting-started) and Cordova:

 ```bash
 $ sudo npm install -g ionic cordova